-Is it Long COVID or Lyme disease?
+Long COVID or Lyme Disease?
+Why the Symptoms Overlap

 When It’s Not Long COVID—It’s Lyme

-In the wake of the pandemic, we’ve become more aware of how a virus can lead to long-term, multisystem illness.
-That’s been a good thing.
 Patients with brain fog, fatigue, and shortness of breath are no longer automatically dismissed.
 They’re told it might be Long COVID—and for many, that’s exactly what it is.

-In my practice, I’ve seen patients whose symptoms—fatigue, headaches, lightheadedness, poor sleep, word-finding issues—were immediately attributed to Long COVID.
-Some had never tested positive.
-Others recovered from COVID without issue, only to become chronically ill months or even years later.
+In my practice, I’ve seen patients whose symptoms—fatigue, headaches, lightheadedness, poor sleep, and word-finding issues—were immediately attributed to Long COVID.

 In many of those cases, it wasn’t Long COVID.